Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Systems are.

-CARO redesigns governance at the structural level — measuring fairness, training leaders, and building frameworks that make fair governance enforceable, not just aspirational.
+CARO redesigns governance at the structural level — measuring fairness, training leaders, and building the frameworks that make fair governance enforceable, not just aspirational.

 2,259+